dgopsq/react-native-barcodes-detector/README.md

 // through libraries like `react-native-image-picker`. const imageUrl = "file://..."

-// The `detectBarcode` function needs the image url and
+// The `detectBarcodes` function needs the image url and
 // a list of formats to detect.
 Using an empty array all
 // the supported formats will be used making the detection
 // process slower 🐌.